precice/calculix-adapter/README.md

 The adapter was initially developed for conjugate heat transfer (CHT) simulations via preCICE by Lucia Cheung in the scope of her master’s thesis [[1]](https://www5.in.tum.de/pub/Cheung2016_Thesis.pdf) in cooperation with [SimScale](https://www.simscale.com/).
 For running the adapter for CHT simulations refer to this thesis.
 The adapter was extended to fluid-structure interaction by Alexander Rusch [[2]](https://www.gacm2017.uni-stuttgart.de/registration/Upload/ExtendedAbstracts/ExtendedAbstract_0138.pdf).

-The latest version of the adapter is based on **CalculiX version 2.20.**
+The latest version of the adapter is based on **CalculiX version 2.21.**
+The CalculiX adapter has been tested with the **preCICE version 2.5.0.**
 Legacy versions of the adapter for older versions of CalculiX are supported on various branches.
 Branches for CalculiX version older than 2.15 require **preCICE v1.x**, whereas newer versions rely on **preCICE v2.x**.

 ## Start here